mattyv/ilp_for/README.md

 Unsure?                            → Search (safe default)
 ```

+**Static analysis:** The `ilp-loop-analysis` clang-tidy check can detect patterns and suggest the correct LoopType automatically.
+See [tools/clang-tidy/](tools/clang-tidy/README.md).

 ### Reading CPU Profiles

 The CPU profile headers in `cpu_profiles/` contain instruction timing data used to compute optimal N values.
 Each profile includes a reference table: